Constitution & Rules

 c) A player will not be allowed to play for a lower team than that for which he has been nominated.

-d) Applications for transfer from team to team within the Club must be approved by the Registration Secretary and Executive Committee.
+d) Applications for transfer from team to team within the Club must be approved by the Hon Scorecard Secretary and Executive Committee.
 Transfer to a lower team than that first nominated will not normally be permitted except under exceptional circumstances.
 If permitted, that player will not play for any other team of the same Club during the remainder of the season.

 e) No player may play in teams above his nominated team more than seven times in any one season.